 I may use EMDR as a treatment on its own or in combination with hypnotherapy and other therapeutic approaches.

 It is not clear how Eye Movement Disensitisation and Reprocessing actually works.
 It appears that the EMDR methodology works as a form of Adaptive Information Processing (AIP).
 As such, it seems to unblock the process of reintegrating dissociated material and thus allowing appropriate processing of painful perceptions, emotions, beliefs and meaning that became locked at the time of the traumatic event.
 As neuroscientists continue to learn more about the brain using new and more sophisticated methods, we may gain a deeper understanding of how the brain and EMDR works.

 It is important to understand that EMDR is not merely a technique using eye movements, but a complex, integrative method that utilises very precise protocols.
 Nor is it a “miracle cure” as some have been led to believe.
 Most long term problems are not cured in three sessions, however treatment is generally much shorter than traditional talk therapies.

-- Cardiac or respiratory problems
+- Severe cardiac or respiratory problems

-- Severe dissociative disorders
+- Severe dissociative disorders (for example schizophrenia)

 - Eye issues (Please call to discuss as other stimuli can be used)